• Skip to main content

 • Ask kids to keep track of how many points they still need to reach the goal at the end of each turn.

-Play more traditional multicultural games to enhance math skills:
+Play more games to enhance math skills:

 (Bonus: you can make all these games yourself!)